How to Become a Speech Pathologist: A Step-by-Step Guide

 Speech Therapy Master’s Programs Clinical Practicum and Field Placement Components

-Most speech pathology master’s programs will spread clinical experience out over several semesters.
-While many programs allow you to work while in school, you must have availability for various practicum requirements.
-Some programs will require you to be on campus to complete clinical hours, other programs will place you in clinical settings near to where you are located.
-Some programs will have you complete practicum hours for several weeks straight, others will require you to complete hours over a couple of days each week.
-Depending on the program, you may be required to spread hours out across a certain number of sites or a variety of populations.
+Most speech pathology master’s programs distribute clinical experience over several semesters.
+While many programs allow students to work while in school, you must be available for various practicum requirements.
+Some programs may require you to be on campus to complete clinical hours; others may place you in clinical settings near your place of residence.

 Once you have your speech pathology degree and have completed the practicum, you are ready to complete your clinical fellowship year.
-To find ways to finance your education, check out our scholarships page. - Apply for Temporary Licensure in your State (if required)

 If you need or want to obtain your CCC-SLP, you must submit an application with the following to ASHA:

-• Passing praxis exam scores
+• Passing the Praxis exam scores

 • Graduate transcript